-In 2011, the Town Planner made arrangements with RIRRC to host another Eco-Depot in West Greenwich, scheduled for April 14, 2012.
+In 2012, the Town Planner made arrangements with RIRRC to host another Eco-Depot in West Greenwich, scheduled for August 24, 2013.
 This is one way to help make it easier for people to properly dispose of household hazardous waste.
-Hopefully, it will be as successful as the one we held in 2009.
+Hopefully, it will be as successful as the one we held in 2012.

 In September of 2010, we received PODS at our Transfer Station for convenient collection of computers and tv's for proper recycling by RMG Enterprise.
+These receptacles and program are still in place.

 There is room for more work on this topic.
-For instance, I still intend to pursue (but did not achieve in 2011) the following:
+For instance, I still intend to pursue (but did not achieve in 2012) the following:

-- Distribute stormwater pollution prevention awareness information to local auto salvage yards. - Consider including informative inserts in the property tax bill - Lead the DPW crew through the Rhode Island Storm Water Phase II Education and Outreach Project's, "Preventing Storm Water Pollution at Your Public Works Facility" modules
+- Distribute stormwater pollution prevention awareness information to local auto salvage yards. - Consider including informative inserts in the property tax bill - Lead the DPW crew through the Rhode Island Storm Water Phase II Education and Outreach Project's, "Preventing Storm Water Pollution at Your Public Works Facility" modules (if I ever have the time to do this!)